ericoporto/ags-manual-wiki/Viewport.md

 ## `Viewport` functions and properties

 Viewport struct lets you manage screen viewports.
-You may think of them as of "windows" through which player sees the current room.
-Viewport is defined by its position on the game screen, in screen coordinates, and has linked Camera which contents it displays.
+Viewports are used to display contents of a [Camera](Camera).
+You may think that the viewport is a "TV screen" that shows the image that the camera have captured in the room.
+Viewport is defined by a rectangle on the game screen, in screen coordinates, and a [Camera link](Viewport#viewportcamera).

 By default there is a single viewport called "primary viewport".
 This viewport may be accessed as [`Screen.Viewport`](Screen#screenviewport).
 But you may create more using [`Viewport.Create`](Viewport#viewportcreate).

 Viewport has a link to camera through a [`Viewport.Camera`](Viewport#viewportcamera) property.
 Same camera may be linked to multiple viewports at once.
 If no camera is linked then a viewport is not displayed at all.
 Viewports are allowed to go partially or fully offscreen, which may be useful to create transition effects, for example.
 Viewports may overlap, in which case their order of display is defined by [`ZOrder`](Viewport#viewportzorder) property.

-By default viewport covers whole game screen, but you may change that anytime.
+By default viewport covers whole game screen, but you may change that anytime using Width and Height properties, and also [SetPosition](Viewport#viewportsetposition) function.
 Camera's contents are stretched to fill viewport's rectangle, and because of that the difference between viewport's and camera's sizes create zoom effect (scaling):

 * If the camera is larger than the viewport the displayed image will be zoomed-out (scaled down)
 * If the camera is smaller than the viewport the displayed image will be zoomed-in (scaled up)

 Viewport's X, Y properties specify the position if its top-left corner on the game screen.
+You may use these to move the viewport around the screen.

 **IMPORTANT:** The game starts in automatic viewport mode that snaps primary viewport and camera to the size of the game screen or size of a room background, whatever is *smaller*, each time new room is loaded.
 This is convenient in case you want to rely on a common behavior.
 If you prefer to customize viewports yourself standard behavior may be disabled using [`Screen.AutoSizeViewportOnRoomLoad`](Screen#screenautosizeviewportonroomload) property.